stuartaroth/programmersguidetothegalaxy-site-angular2/README.md

 # ProgrammersGuideToTheGalaxy Site

-This repository is site that uses the ProgrammersGuideToTheGalaxy code: https://github.com/stuartaroth/programmersguidetothegalaxy
+This repository is the site that uses the ProgrammersGuideToTheGalaxy code: https://github.com/stuartaroth/programmersguidetothegalaxy

 It was created using the Angular 2 quickstart code: